-    If you click "Get content", you will be redirected to the Scoop.it Suggestions, where you can find a 3rd party article to curate to your blog or social networks.
+If you click "Get content", you will be redirected to Research Content, where you can find third-party articles to curate to your blog or social networks.

-If you click "create draft", you can create a blog or social draft post directly into the Scoop.it calendar.
-Again, these will not be published until they are validated.
+You can also create a blog or social draft post by clicking on "Create Draft".
+Drafts won't be published until they are validated.

-Your social media channels will appear underneath your blog integrations.
-They are labeled ?distribution channels.
-If you click directly onto a social media network's calendar, you have the option to create a tweet from scratch, or share an existing post to social media.
+Your social media channels are displayed below your website integrations.
+If you click on an empty spot in the calendar, you'll have the option to create a post from scratch ("Create a tweet" or similar) or share an existing blog post ("Share existing content").

-Your email newsletters can have their own calendar as well.
-If you have mailchimp, you can add mailchimp as a distribution option.
-If you are not using mailchimp, click "add other newsletter exporter".
+Your email newsletters have their own calendar as well.
+If you have MailChimp, you can use our direct MailChimp integration.
+Otherwise, you can use our other export functionalities (see more here).